ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-*** I have two 1-d datasets drawn from gaussian distributions, but I don't assume anything about the means and variance of those distributions.
-I want to know if both distributions are the same.***
+*** You have two 1-d datasets drawn from gaussian distributions, but you don't assume anything about the means and variance of those distributions.
+You want to know if both distributions are the same.***

 This problem is known as the Behrens-Fisher Problem.
 A number of approximate solutions exist.